How Diabetes Affects Your Kidneys

 If left untreated, bladder stones grow in size and create issues like urinary tract infections, pain, bleeding, and discomfort during urination.
 They also lead to chronic damage to the bladder muscles, thus making them weak.

 Bladder stones, just like kidney stones, form because of excess calcium oxalate, calcium phosphates, and uric acid in your urine.
-This build-up of crystals further speeds up if you have some issue in bladder emptying.
+This build-up of crystals further speeds up if you have some issues in bladder emptying.

 If you are facing any similar signs or symptoms please contact the BLK-Max team to schedule an appointment at : +91-11-30403040